Talkeetna, Alaska: Economy

 Talkeetna is the base for expeditions to Denali.
-The Denali National Park's Walter Harper Talkeetna Ranger Station is located in Talkeetna.
+The Denali National Park's Walter Harper Talkeetna Ranger Station is in Talkeetna.
 Tourists travel to Talkeetna each summer to fish salmon, raft and go flightseeing.
-Products by local artists, musicians and craftspeople are available in area stores.
+Products by local artists, musicians, and craftspeople are available in area stores.

 Susitna Dam

-The Susitna Dam is a proposed hydroelectricity plan from the State of Alaska.
+The Susitna Dam is a proposed hydroelectricity plan by the State of Alaska.
 On July 25, 2011, the Governor of Alaska signed a bill to construct the dam on the glacier-fed Susitna River.
-The dam, if built to its full design height, would become the fifth-tallest of the nearly 850,000 dams on Earth.
+The dam, if built to its full design height, would be the fifth-tallest of the nearly 850,000 dams on Earth.
 The Susitna River, America's 15th-largest by volume, flows unimpeded for 300 mi from glacial mountains through one of the planet's last wild landscapes to meet the Pacific near Anchorage.

-Soon after the dam's construction was announced, the Coalition for Susitna Dam Alternatives was formed to fight its construction.
-It is their argument that recreation, nature and the town would be severely threatened by the dam, and have compared it to the Three Gorges Dam in China.
+Soon after the dam's construction was announced, the Susitna River Coalition was formed to fight its construction.
+The SRC argues that recreation, ecology, local economies, and infrastructure would be severely threatened by the dam.
+Additionally, opponents of the project highlight concerns that the Susitna Hydroelectric Project would compound on existing pressures to local salmon runs already suffering from bycatch and warming ocean temperatures.

 Events

 Talkeetna Roadhouse, made of log construction in 1917, features an inn, bakery, and restaurant.

 Every March, the Oosik Classic Ski Race is organized by the Denali Nordic Ski Club.
 Distances are approximate and trail conditions are variable.

-The Moose Dropping Festival, a two-day celebration held each July to raise funds for the Talkeetna Historical Society, came to an end with the announcement on August 21, 2009, by the organization that the festival had been canceled.
-The 2009 event had drawn record crowds, resulting in multiple arrests and injuries, including one death.
-The event was named after a lottery in which participants bet on numbered, varnished pieces of moose feces, or "moose droppings" dropped from a helicopter onto a target.
+The Moose Dropping Festival, a two-day celebration held each July to raise funds for the Talkeetna Historical Society, ended with the organization's announcement on August 21, 2009, that it had been canceled.
+The 2009 event drew record crowds, resulting in multiple arrests and injuries and one death.
+The event was named after a lottery in which participants bet on numbered, varnished pieces of moose feces, or "moose droppings", dropped from a helicopter onto a target.

 In December, the Wilderness Woman and Bachelor Auction & Ball takes place.

-Talkeetna's largest celebration of the winter, called Winterfest, takes place during the entire month of December, and features a motorized Parade of Lights, a Christmas tree in the Village Park, a Taste of Talkeetna, and numerous special events hosted by local businesses and special events at Talkeetna Public Library.
+Talkeetna's largest celebration of winter, Winterfest, takes place in December and features a motorized Parade of Lights, a Christmas tree in the Village Park, a Taste of Talkeetna, numerous special events hosted by local businesses, and special events at Talkeetna Public Library.

 Clothing company Carhartt sponsors an event in Talkeetna every winter.
-The attendees tell stories about the mechanical, animal, and other encounters their Carhartt clothes have survived.
+Attendees tell stories about the mechanical, animal, and other encounters their Carhartt clothes have survived.

 Government

 Stubbs, Honorary "Mayor", held office from 1997 to 2017.

 Since Talkeetna is only a census-designated place, it is unincorporated.
 Talkeetna has a Community Council and its mayor was a cat named Stubbs from 1997 until his death in 2017.
-It is located in Matanuska-Susitna Borough's District 7, which is represented by Assembly Member Vern Halter, who succeeded borough mayor Larry DeVilbiss.
+It is in Matanuska-Susitna Borough's District 7, which is represented by Assembly Member Vern Halter, who succeeded borough mayor Larry DeVilbiss.